-Looked After Children
+Looked After Children (LAC)

-The LAC lead (Mr Mark Pattinson) works with the SENDCo, Head of Year and Key Stage Pastoral Support Lead to ensure students who are looked after by the Local Authority and have additional needs, are supported.
-Mr Pattinson works closely with the virtual school to ensure professionals meetings are used effectively to discuss progress and explore additional support required and how to fund and source this.
+The LAC lead (Mr Mark Donohue) works with the SENDCo, Head of Year and Key Stage Pastoral Support Leads to ensure students who are looked after by the Local Authority and have additional needs, are supported.
+Mr Donohue works closely with the virtual school to ensure professionals meetings are used effectively to discuss progress and explore additional support required; including how to fund and source this.

-m.pattinson@st-albans.suffolk.sch.uk
+mdonohue@st-albans.suffolk.sch.uk